Machy8/Macdom/README.md

 }
 ```

-And in the config neon
+And add a config neon file with the following content (or try [Composer synchronizer](https://github.com/composer-synchronizer/composer-synchronizer).
+It will do it for you automatically).
 ```
 extensions:
     macdom: Macdom\Bridges\MacdomNette\MacdomExtension